 There are two versions of the IELTS test: Academic and General Training.
-Most students take Academic IELTS to enter an English-speaking university or work overseas in a profession such as healthcare.
-They will need to display competence in academic uses of English, such as written and spoken argument.
-General Training IELTS is for immigration purposes only, and the reading and writing tasks are more focussed on everyday uses of English.
+People take IELTS Academic to enter an English-speaking university or work overseas in a profession such as healthcare.
+They will need to build competence in appropriate academic uses of English, such as presenting a written or spoken argument.
+IELTS General Training is for immigration and citizenship purposes, and the reading and writing tasks are more focussed on everyday uses of English.

 2. Make yourself familiar with the IELTS test structure

-Both versions of the IELTS test consist of four modules: Listening, Reading, Writing and Speaking.
+The IELTS test consists of four modules: Listening, Reading, Writing and Speaking.
 IELTS is a paper-based test, except for the Speaking module which is a face-to-face interview.
-The test takes around three hours in total, though the Speaking module is usually held separately.
-The Introduction to IELTS category on this website provides more detailed breakdowns of the four modules and question types.
-Read these articles carefully first, as you will need to draw on this information in the classroom.
+No computers are involved.
+The test takes around three hours in total, and the Speaking part is often held on a separate day.
+These four articles provide a quick overview of what each section entails:

 3. Have the students taken IELTS before?

-Most students will be aiming for a Band 6 or 7 score.
-The individual module scores are especially important as they will suggest what the focus of your lessons should be.
-One extreme generalisation that can be made is that IELTS students may fall into one of two broad categories.
-Those with higher scores in Listening and Speaking may have spent some time in an English-speaking environment and now need familiarisation with written academic discourse.
-Conversely, those with higher scores in Reading and Writing may have spent years studying from books and would benefit most from communicative-style teaching methods.
+IELTS students can have totally different needs.
+Those with higher scores in Listening and Speaking may have spent some time in an English-speaking environment and now need familiarisation with Academic English.
+Conversely, those with higher scores in Reading and Writing may have spent years studying from books and now require communicative teaching methods.

-You don’t need IELTS test materials to start preparing students.
-You can begin by selecting materials or designing activities that correspond roughly to the tasks students will be set in the test.
-Many of these are fairly common tasks found in EFL classrooms:
+You don’t need an IELTS textbook to start helping students to prepare.
+You can begin by selecting materials or designing activities that correspond approximately to the tasks students will face in the test.
+Many of these are quite common tasks in EFL classrooms:

 - Listen for information

-- Read and comprehend lengthy magazine-type articles (Academic only)
+- Read and comprehend lengthy magazine-type articles (IELTS Academic only)

-- Read and comprehend simple written texts (General Training only)
+- Read and comprehend simple written texts (IELTS General Training only)

-- Write a short description of a diagram (Academic only)
+- Write a short description of a diagram (IELTS Academic only)